mkdocs/mkdocs/docs/about/contributing.md

 Please include as much detail as you can.
 Let us know your platform and MkDocs version.
-If the problem is visual (for example a theme or design issue) please add a screenshot and if you get an error please include the the full error and traceback.
+If the problem is visual (for example a theme or design issue) please add a screenshot and if you get an error please include the full error and traceback.

 ## Testing the Development Version